This event took place on Saturday 9th April 2022 at the Cabaret Bar, The Pleasance, Edinburgh.

 Rose started riding at the age of 3; her obsession began after her grandfather took her to clap the Clydesdales at the Royal Highland Show!
 Growing up and riding as a youngster, galloping along beaches with her mum on on riding holidays in Northern Scotland and spending most of her teens training and competing in equine vaulting, gave Rose an excellent start on horseback.
 Rose attended Craigmount High School where she excelled in sciences and art, developing her love of drawing and painting.
 It was following her studies at Oatridge College in West Lothian studying an HNC in Equine Studies that she discovered an interest in anatomy, horse health and nutrition.

-Rose started working at the Royal (Dick) School of Veterinary Studies in 2017 – at first as a casual worker in the summer holidays, before going to Spain to work with Andalusian dressage stallions, however she eventually came back to Edinburgh to work there permanently as an Equine Hospital Groom.
-Her days are very varied, with something new every day – apart from the usual groom roles of feeding/mucking out the equine patients, she assists the vets with procedures, dropping horses for surgery, supervising students, administering medications, assisting with x-rays, MRI’s, scintigraphy, surgeries, lameness work-ups and looking after her allocated teaching horses, as well as keeping the place looking spic and span!
-Rose is very proud to work there and loves how much knowledge she has gained, giving her inspiration to further her education in the veterinary sector.
+Rose works as an animal care assistant at the SSPCA, having spent 4 years working at the Royal (Dick) School of Veterinary Studies as an Equine Hospital Groom – at first as a casual worker in the summer holidays, before going to Spain to work with Andalusian dressage stallions, however she eventually came back to Edinburgh.
+Her days are very varied, with something new every day – apart from the usual groom roles of feeding/mucking out the equine patients, she assists any visiting vets with procedures, administering medications and looking after her allocated teaching horses, as well as keeping the place looking spic and span!
+Rose is very proud to work there and loves her job.

-Outside of work, Rose owns her own horse, Bally, who she is slowly producing to do some showing with and just have fun!
-When she has a gap in her busy life, she loves reading, dog walks, music, pub grub, spending time with her friends and counting down to the Scottish Common Riding Season!
+Outside of work, when she has a gap in her busy life, she loves reading, dog walks, music, pub grub, spending time with her friends and counting down to the Scottish Common Riding Season!